mammuth/Android_HTMLAboutShareDialog/README.md

 Usage:

-Just add the AboutShareDialog Class to your Project.
+Just add the Class AboutShareDialog.java from the src directory of this repository to your project.